aromaa/Skylight3/README.md

 ## Requirements
 The server is written in C# and requires .NET 7 to be run.
 Additionally Redis is used for SSO login and Postgres as the database.

+## Setup
+1. Clone the repository recursively. `git clone --recursive https://github.com/aromaa/Skylight3.git`
+2. If you do not have [dotnet ef](https://learn.microsoft.com/en-us/ef/core/cli/dotnet) tool installed already, you can install it using `dotnet tool install --global dotnet-ef`
+3. To get the initial database run `dotnet ef dbcontext script` on `src/Skylight.Infrastructure`
+4. Open the project in Visual Studio and set the `Skylight.Bootstrap` as the startup project if it isn't already.
+5. Upon launching the project from Visual Studio, protocols defined with `ProtocolReference` inside `Skylight.Bootstrap.csproj` are automatically compiled and moved to the `Protocol` folder.

 ## Configuration
 The configuration uses the standard [IConfiguration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) for all of its basic settings.
-Additionally, the `settings` table is read from the database.
+Additionally, the `settings` table is read from the database which has the highest priority.

 Typical appsettings.json would look something like:
 ```json